AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/mark-item-done-in-home.md

 1. Do either of the following:

 * Click **[!UICONTROL Done]** on the work item.\
-   See [Understand the options of the [!UICONTROL Done] button](#understand-the-options-of-the-uicontrol-done-button) for more detailed information about how this button might appear.
+   See [Understand the options of the [!UICONTROL Done] button](#understand-the-options-of-the-done-button) for more detailed information about how this button might appear.

 * Select the item you want to mark as done, then in the right panel, click **[!UICONTROL Update Status]**, then change the status of the item to a status that equates with [!UICONTROL Complete] or [!UICONTROL Closed].